Farauk98/web_app_focus/README.md

 - [Gitpod](https://gitpod.io/)
 - [Github](https://github.com/)

+## Installed Modules/Applications

+### Mandatory Modules

+1. **dotenv**
+   - Description: A zero-dependency module that loads environment variables from a .env file.
+   - Installation: `npm install dotenv`

+2. **vue**
+   - Description: A progressive JavaScript framework for building user interfaces.
+   - Installation: `npm install vue`

+3. **socket.io-client**
+   - Description: A client library that enables real-time, bidirectional, and event-based communication.
+   - Installation: `npm install socket.io-client`

+### Optional Modules for Testing

+1. **mocha**
+   - Description: A feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.
+   - Installation: `npm install --save-dev mocha`

+2. **chai**
+   - Description: A BDD/TDD assertion library for Node.js and the browser.
+   - Installation: `npm install --save-dev chai`

+3. **supertest**
+   - Description: A library for testing HTTP assertions, often used with Mocha or Jest.
+   - Installation: `npm install --save-dev supertest`

+**Note:** Ensure that optional testing modules are installed with the `--save-dev` flag to add them to the development dependencies.

 ## Running on Gitpod

 1. Click the "Open in Gitpod" button above or visit this link to create a new workspace in Gitpod.